Davis8483/Psychedelicraft-Bedrock-Addon/README.md

+# Important!
+This addon is currently not in a functional state, work will be continued on it after Mojang releases the v2 scripting api.

 # 🌿 Psychedelicraft - Drugs Addon for Minecraft Bedrock

 ** Disclaimer: This mod is for entertainment purposes only.
 I do not approve of drug usage and activities from this addon should not be recreated irl.